gapotchenko/Gapotchenko.FX/README.md

 Gapotchenko.FX is largely platform-independent, but some parts of the implementation require specific integration with a host environment to achieve the best characteristics.

+- Supported target frameworks:
+  - .NET 5.0+
+  - .NET Core 2.0+
+  - .NET Standard 2.0+
+  - .NET Framework 4.6.1+

-- Supported operating systems: Linux, macOS, Windows
+- Supported operating systems:
+  - Linux
+  - macOS
+  - Windows

 - Supported CPU architectures: x86, x64, ARM, ARM64
-- Supported target frameworks: .NET 5.0+, .NET Core 2.0+, .NET Standard 2.0+, .NET Framework 4.6.1+

-When Gapotchenko.FX runs on an unsupported platform, the platform-dependent functionality is automatically downgraded to the next best thing — a non-optimized implementation.
+When Gapotchenko.FX runs on an unsupported platform, the platform-dependent functionality is automatically downgraded to the next best thing — a less optimized generic implementation.
 On rare occasions, `System.PlatformNotSupported` exceptions may be raised by the functionality that fully depends on a platform to deliver the correct results.